WestJet Airlines' (WJAFF) CEO Gregg Saretsky on Q3 2017 Results - Earnings Call Transcript

 Ed Sims

-So, this is my question, two things.
-One, I noticed the aircraft utilization was down just fractionally that surprised me I think a little bit.
-Is that just a function of the hurricanes or other weather events or was that something that’s going to continue?

-The hurricane impact is neutral over both quarters, over Q3 and Q4.
-It’s more to do with shorter stay things.
+No, it’s Ed here Helane.
+The hurricane impact was [line board], it’s neutral over both quarters, over Q3 and Q4, it’s more to do with shorter stage length.

 Gregg Saretsky